brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 The most common use case for disaggregation is traffic engineering.
-For example, an enterprise that is BGP dual-homed to two service providers, may split their address space (described by an aggregate route) into two more speficic prefixes, and advertise one to each service provider.
+For example, an enterprise that is BGP dual-homed to two service providers, may split their address space (described by an aggregate) into two more speficic prefixes, and advertise one to each service provider.
-That way, incoming traffic is split across the two service providers.
+That way, incoming traffic is split across the two service providers, even one service provider is always the shortest path.

 Most existing routing protocols (BGP, OSPF, ISIS, ...) provide mechanisms to manually configure disaggregation.